Connect with others who understand.

 Connecting with other caregivers through support groups and on MyParkinsonsTeam can help you find understanding and answers to questions about your loved one’s behavior.
 Seeking support is an important part of taking care of yourself as you provide care for your loved one.

 Have you or a loved one experienced Parkinson’s hallucinations or delusions?
 Do you have any tips for managing hallucinations or delusions?
-Share your thoughts in the comments below or post on MyParkinsonsTeam.
+Share your thoughts in the comments below, or start a conversation by posting on your Activities page.

 Alison Channon has nearly a decade of experience writing about chronic health conditions, mental health, and women's health.
 Learn more about her here.